fpalomo/king-kata-di/Readme-group-2.md

 * cc_code2 : matches to the second 4 digits block of cc_number
 * cc_code3 : matches to the third 4 digits block of the cc_number
 * cc_code4 : matches to the forth 4 digits block of the cc_number
-* cc_expiry : year + month , 2 digits for each, and concatenated separated by a "-" .
-Example: 2017-12
-* cvv : matches to cc_cvv
 * eur_amount : amount to charge, in EUR , using comma separated decimals.
 * hash : md5 of the concatenation of : client_id + client_transaction +  cc_name + eur_amount